This team is responsible for the creation newest car Lumidos.

 Oregon Solar Car Team has built two cars to date, with a third on its way.
 Both of our creations speak on behalf of the desires and goals of each team at the time when the car was being constructed.
 With Heliocentric, the car was more of a test run than a fully fleshed-out product.
 We used this opportunity to see what our team was capable of, and to firmly plant our feet in the ground.
 Following our first race at the Texas Motor Speedway, we were pleasantly surprised with our success, with a tool belt full of wisdom, ready to begin our second car.

 When development for Heliocentric II came around, the team was presented with several unique and incredible opportunities.
-First and foremost, Oregon State University’s Solar Vehicle Team (OSUSVT) was able to donate their molds for us to build our body, and Boeing donated enough carbon fibre to construct our car.
+First and foremost, Oregon State University’s Solar Vehicle Team (OSUSVT) was able to donate their molds for us to build our body, and Boeing donated enough carbon fiber to construct our car.
 These opportunities allowed us to construct one of the lightest solar cars, of this size, ever.

 How does our Car Work

 Our car is an electrically powered vehicle, meaning it requires no liquid or solid fuel to run, and creates no emissions.
 The difference between our car and a normal electric car is that our vehicle is solar-powered, meaning that it receives all its power from the sun.
 As a result, we never have to plug in to charge, and as long as there is sunlight, we can go!
 Our readings and calculations show that with Heliocentric II, we can travel at 20mph (32 km/h) forever, as long as the sun is shining.
 We also have several small batteries on the car, in order to create a buffer if the car drives in the shade, or if a cloud passes overhead.
 The basic rundown of our drivetrain is: